-PERMIT SCHOOL-COMPENSATED PERSONNEL TO COACH AND/OR INSTRUCT 7TH & 8TH GRADE STUDENTS IN NONSCHOOL TEAM PARTICIPATION OUTSIDE THE SEASON

-School-compensated personnel are permitted to coach or instruct any of their 7th and 8th-grade athletes outside the sport season during the school year.
-In other words, once the sport season has ended, member schools' compensated personnel may coach or instruct any of the 7th and 8th-grade athletes.
-Please keep in mind the rule restricting school-compensated personnel coaching or instructing any of their high school athletes during the school year remains unchanged.
+PERMIT SCHOOL-COMPENSATED PERSONNEL TO COACH AND/OR INSTRUCT 7TH & 8TH GRADE STUDENTS IN NONSCHOOL TEAM PARTICIPATION OUTSIDE THE SEASON season during the school year.
+Please keep in mind the rule restricting school- compensated personnel coaching or instructing any of their high school athletes during the school year remains unchanged.